gusclatest/teleport/rfd/0193-access-control-decision-api.md

 We intend to open a second follow-up RFD when we are closer to the relocate phase in order to explore it in more detail, but the highlights are these:

-- Agent reverse tunnel protocols will need to be updated to allow a trusted and replay-resistant permit message to be sent from proxy to agent as part of an incoming dial.
+- Agent reverse tunnel and proxy peering protocols will need to be updated to allow a trusted and replay-resistant permit message to be sent from proxy to agent as part of an incoming dial.

 - The mechanism by which trusted cluster dials are performed will need to be reworked s.t. all routing decisions are made at the leaf proxy rather than the root proxy since access-control decisions will now get made as a part of routing.
 This will include